 Why you should move your accounting practice to the cloud

-Modern accounting firms are becoming more profitable thanks to cloud accounting software.
-But moving your business to the cloud means changing the way you work.
-What's the most efficient way to make the change?
+Moving your firm to the cloud means changing the way you work.
+So what's the most efficient way to make the change?

 Accountancy is moving online